danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 ### golang-test

-Here is the change for `golang-test`, and actually making it do a `golint`:
+Here is the change for the `golang-test` task, and changing it into a `golint`:

 ```yaml
 - op: replace